Murder Squad

-Murder Squad is a Swedish death metal band that was formed in 1993 in Stockholm.
+Murder Squad is a Swedish death metal band formed in 1993 in Stockholm.
 It consists of Rickard Cabeza, Matti Kärki, Uffe Cederlund, and Peter Stjärnwind.
 It is a side project of two Dismember members and two Entombed members.
-The band is highly influenced by the American group Autopsy.
-On their second album Ravenous, Murderous, Chris Reifert of Autopsy appears as a guest singer.
-After Cederlund left Entombed, Kärki announced that there would be no more Murder Squad either.
-The band reunited in 2013 (without Cabeza - Jorgen Sandstrom performed in his place) for a one-off reunion gig.
+American group Autopsy influenced the band.
+On their second album, Ravenous, Murderous, Chris Reifert of Autopsy appears as a guest singer.
+After Cederlund left Entombed, Kärki announced the end of Murder Squad.
+The band reunited in 2013 for a one-off reunion show in which Jorgen Sandstrom replaced Cabeza.